michalkonecny/polypaver/paver-todo.md

     * DONE deal with universal_real* in the peak example

-    * add README to the SPARK folder
+    * wiki on how to work with SPARK, using the supplied examples

         * DONE how the VCs were derived

-        * how to prove them using PolyPaver
+        * DONE how to prove the VCs using PolyPaver

+        * migrate to Google Code

+        * add some text on how to

-    * add README to the vc folder
+    * wiki on how to work with the PP format

-        * add grammar for vc input language (consider name alternatives?)
+        * add grammar for pp input language

-		* add examples (one simple one hard or one with a simple and a hard conclusion?)
+		* MAYBE add examples (one simple one hard or one with a simple and a hard conclusion?)

         * how to prove them using PolyPaver